Categories

 Social and Behavioral Science (3 credits)

-Integration Courses Written Communication–Upper Division (ENGH 302, 3 credits)
+Integration Courses Written Communication–Upper Level (ENGH 302, 3 credits)

 Writing-Intensive (3 credits*)